jach8/TimeSeries/ReadMe.md

 ### StationaryTests

 The `StationaryTests` class in `stationary_checks.py` is used for performing various stationarity tests.
 Below is an example of how to use it:

+For the configuration you can change the parameters as needed.
+  1. `adf`: Unit Root Test for Stationarity
+  2. `kpss`: Test for Trend Stationarity
+  3. `pp`: Phillips-Perron Test for Unit root
+  4. `structural_break`: Zivot Andrews Test stationarity with a Structural Break (shock)
+  5. `gls`: DFGLS test for unit Root.
+  6. `nonlinear`: KSS Test for Non-Linear Stationarity

 ```python
 import pandas as pd